zijiren233/cargo-cross/README.md

 ### Binary is too large

 Use `profile: release` and ensure stripping is enabled (default).
+Note that:

-The musl targets produce fully static binaries which are larger but completely self-contained.
+- **musl targets** produce statically linked binaries by default, which are larger but completely self-contained
+- **GNU targets** produce dynamically linked binaries by default, which are smaller but require system libraries
+- You can configure the linking behavior using the `static-crt` parameter

 ### Android build fails